SESYNC-ci/advanced-git-lesson/slides/intro.md

 ## Specific Achievements

+- Create a branch and merge it back into the primary branch
 - Fork a repository
-- Create a side branch and merge it back into the primary branch
 - Make pull requests and accept others' pull requests
 - Use GitHub Issues to track your work
 - Create and edit GitHub Pages for your user account and for one of your projects